oracle/oci-python-sdk/docs/logging.rst

 The Python SDK uses Python's `logging <https://docs.python.org/3.6/library/logging.html>`_ module.

-Loggers for the Python SDK are ordered hierarchically, with the top level being ``oci`` (or ``oraclebmc`` if you are using the legacy OracleBMC pacakge).
+Loggers for the Python SDK are ordered hierarchically, with the top level being ``oci`` (or ``oraclebmc`` if you are using the legacy OracleBMC package).

 Logger names are of the form ``<hierarchy>.<id>`` where the ``<hierarchy>`` is similar to ``oci.base_client`` and ``<id>`` is the result of Python's built-in ``id()`` function.
 The implication of this is that different instances of the same class have different loggers.

-Request logging
+Request Logging
 ================
 Logging of the requests which the Python SDK sends to OCI services can be enabled by setting the ``log_requests`` attribute to ``True`` in your configuration.
 This could be done in your configuration file, for example: